osfanbuff63/ghapi-plus/README.md

 #### It uses 3 separate commands on the command line

 And just when you thought it couldn't get any worse, it turns out `ghapi` isn't just `ghapi`, but it's `ghpath` and `ghraw` as well, and they are all handled by the same code.
-Not only does this cause confusion, it's just weird when subcommands exist and are widely used, as well as parameters, which can be implemented in raw Python with `sys.argv`.
+Not only does this cause confusion, it's just weird when subcommands exist and are widely used, as well as parameters, which can be implemented in raw Python with `sys.argv`, or even easier with `click`.

 ### What about the main ghapi_plus folder?